blp/ovs-reviews/Documentation/ref/ovsdb.5.rst

 <cluster-txn>
     A JSON array with two elements:

     1. The first element is either a <database-schema> or ``null``.
-It is always present in the first of a clustered database to indicate the database's initial schema.
+It is always present in the first record of a clustered database to indicate the database's initial schema.
 If it is present in a later record, it indicates a change of schema for the database.

     2. The second element is either a transaction record in the format